Health concerns about phthalate plasticisers

 Phthalates are some of the most researched materials

-Plasticised PVC has been used for over 50 years without a single known case of it having caused any ill-health and the environmental effects of phthalates are known to be minimal.
-Academia and industry have continually worked together to address the concerns and conduct necessary research, making phthalates some of the most researched and best understood chemicals today.
+Plasticised PVC has been used for over 50 years without proof of them causing ill-health, and the environmental effects of phthalates are known to be minimal.
+Academia and industry have continually worked together to address concerns and to conduct necessary research, making phthalates some of the most researched and best understood chemicals today.

 Some concerns have been expressed concerning carcinogenicity.
-In 1980s, liver tumour of rats and mice was reported upon an extremely high dosing of DEHP, but subsequent studies clarified that such effects are unique to rodents such as rats and mice and would not occur in primates such as monkeys.
-In 2000, the International Agency for Research on Cancer (IARC: an affiliate organisation of World Health Organisation - WHO) re-classified DEHP from Group 2B to Group 3 in their carcinogenicity evaluation, thus clearly showing that DEHP is not carcinogenic to humans.
-Tea and tap water (drinking water sterilised with chlorine) are also included in Group 3, which means that the carcinogenicity of DEHP is lower than that of coffee.
+In the 1980s, a test conducts on rats reported liver tumours after an extremely high dosing of DEHP, but subsequent studies clarified that such effects are unique to rodents such as rats and mice and would not occur in primates such as monkeys.
+In 2000, the International Agency for Research on Cancer (IARC: an affiliate organisation of World Health Organisation - WHO) re-classified DEHP from Group 2B to Group 3 in their carcinogenicity evaluation.
+Tea and tap water (drinking water sterilised with chlorine) are also included in Group 3, while coffee is included in Group 2.

-In past years concerns have been reported on about possible risks of PVC products related to endocrine modulation and alleged disruption of certain phthalates.
+In past years concerns have been raised about possible risks of PVC products related to endocrine modulation and alleged disruption of certain phthalates.